Im-Rises/page_rank/README.md

 It nees the hollins.dat file to work, of course this files is provided with the project.

 **Note**
-> The project is not intended for professional use, it is a project to learn the basis of Google referencing.
 > If you want to learn more about Google's current algorithm, check the google link in the `documentations` section.

 ## Documentations